-AOC says pastors lying about border facility, they respond 'totally absurd'
+Pastors stand ground on conditions of border facility after AOC claps back

-Several pastors who toured the same overrun border facility where Rep. Alexandria Ocasio-Cortez, D-N.Y., claimed "abuses" of sexism and women drinking water out of the toilet told Fox News her claims are "totally absurd."
+Two pastors stood their ground after Rep. Alexandria Ocasio-Cortez, D-N.Y., seemed to dispute their claims that conditions at facilities they toured were "drastically different" from what she saw.

-Rev. Samuel Rodriguez, president of the National Hispanic Christian Leadership Conference, the world's largest Hispanic Christian organization, and senior pastor of New Seasons Christian Worship Center in Sacramento, asked the White House if he could take a group of pastors to see for themselves the reported deplorable and inhumane conditions for illegal immigrants at an El Paso County, Texas migrant detention center and what they saw was "drastically different."
+Rev. Samuel Rodriguez, president of the National Hispanic Christian Leadership Conference, the world's largest Hispanic Christian organization, and senior pastor of New Seasons Christian Worship Center in Sacramento, asked the White House if he could take a group of pastors to see for themselves the reported deplorable and inhumane conditions for illegal immigrants at an El Paso County, Texas migrant detention center.
+He said what they saw was vastly different than what the congresswoman described was occurring there.

 OCASIO-CORTEZ REPEATS 'CONCENTRATION CAMP' COMPARISON, DESPITE CRITICISM OVER THE REMARK